-Sure, you’ve been to a concert (maybe several) at WinStar World Casino and Resort’s Global Event Center, Palladium, Colosseum or MIST, but have you ever wondered about the people who make our amazing shows come to life?
+Sure, you’ve been to a concert (maybe several) at WinStar World Casino and Resort’s Global Event Center, Palladium or Colosseum, but have you ever wondered about the people who make our amazing shows come to life?

 Stephanie Callaway is one of those people.
 One among many who dot all the i’s and cross all the t’s before every single concert, comedy show or evening of entertainment at WinStar.
 Originally from Ada, Stephanie graduated from East Central University with a Bachelor of Science in 2005.
 She’s been a part of the WinStar team since 2009, and since 2010, has had a hand in most of the entertainment you’ve seen here at WinStar.
 Today, she’s a Texas resident with a lively 8-year-old mini dachshund named Ripley.